SvilenGrandzhan/Brad-Traversy-JavaScript-From-The-Begining-Udemy-2.0-2023-revamp/08-shopping-list-project/tasks.md

 6. click on an item to put into "Edit mode" and add to form
 7. Update item
 8. Deploy to Netlify

+Project updates:

+1. Try optimize the code.
+Do it with less lines of code
+2. Try to order list alphabetically